nordeck/sip-recepta/README.md

 Type PIN when asked.
 For now there is a hardcoded value which is `123456`.

+## Tips

+### Default port

-_Tips: if it is possible for this setup to set `5060` as the external SIP port then callers can use SIP address without setting the port._
+If it is possible for this setup to set `5060` as the external SIP port then callers can use SIP address without setting the port.

+This is fine if you have only an IP address for this setup.
+If you hve a domain name,use the following...

+### DNS records

+If you have a domain name, set `SRV` records for SIP service.

+- DNS `A` record for `sip.mydomain.com` which points the IP address of this server.

+- DNS `SRV` record for `_sip._tcp.mydomain.com` which points `sip.mydomain.com`.
+  Select `5080` as port if you still use the default external port.

+- DNS `SRV` record for `_sip._udp.mydomain.com` which points `sip.mydomain.com`.
+  Select `5080` as port if you still use the default external port.

+In this case, the remote peer can call `112233@mydomain.com` without setting the port.